musamasalla/mindful-journey-web/README.md

 4. **Accessibility**: WCAG 2.1 AA compliance for all users
 5. **Privacy by Design**: Clear data policies and control over personal information
 6. **Crisis Support**: Easily accessible emergency resources
-7. **Positive Reinforcement**: Celebration of small achievements in mental wellness
+7. **Therapeutic Alliance**: Design that fosters trust and connection with the AI therapist

+## Important Disclaimers

+- MindfulJourney is not a replacement for professional mental health treatment
+- In case of emergency, please contact local emergency services or crisis hotlines
+- All AI therapy interactions are based on established therapeutic protocols but should be used as a supplement to professional care when needed

 ## Companion Mobile App

-MindfulJourney has a companion iOS application available at [MindfulJourney Mobile](https://github.com/musamasalla/mindful-journey-mobile) for on-the-go support and continuous care.
+MindfulJourney has a companion iOS application available at [MindfulJourney Mobile](https://github.com/musamasalla/mindful-journey-mobile) for on-the-go therapeutic support.

 ## License